05 January 2021

 Ok, we’ve learned lots of stuff today so let’s sum up the most important things, shall we?

-There are 3 basic deployment models when it comes to cloud computing:
+There are three basic deployment models when it comes to cloud computing:

 - Public cloud, provided by vendors like Amazon and Google, offers your cloud storage space and great scalability at a price of lacking control over security and legal issues